WINTER FORTING OF PLANTS - WHAT AND WHEN

 With the onset of cold weather, the pots are brought into the house or placed on the insulated balcony or in the loggia.
 Any bifolia needs an air temperature of 10-15 °.
 Such conditions can be provided to the plant by placing it between the window frames.
 It is important not to forget about watering, they should be regular, but not plentiful, so that the soil is constantly in a moderately wet state.

-To achieve the flowering of the double-leafed love for March 8, you need to bring plants into the room not in January, but in February.
-You can determine more precisely the start date of the distillation experimentally.
-To do this, part of the pots with planted plants must be put into the room at the same time, and part - with a shift of a week or more.
+To achieve the flowering of the double-leafed love by March 8, you need to bring plants into the room not in January, but in February.
+It is possible to determine more precisely the start date of the distillation experimentally.
+To do this, part of the pots with planted plants needs to be put into the room at the same time, and part - with a shift of a week or more.

 In order not to work blindly the next time, but to go on the beaten track, all your actions — from collecting tubers to going through all stages of forcing — write to the calendar, fixing by date.

 And back to the garden

 After distillation, the double-leafed love can be returned to the garden again.
 First, the plant, which has completed its flowering, is transferred (in the same capacity) to a cold place and left there until spring.
 And with the onset of spring, they are planted in a permanent place as early as possible.
 Before planting, water the plant in moderation.
 Since night violet prefers neutral or slightly alkaline soil, it is advisable to introduce some wood ash into the ground before planting.

 Below other entries on the topic "Dacha and garden - with their own hands"

 Subscribe to updates in our groups and share.